Article Translations: (Spanish)

 With limb salvage surgery, a person usually starts bending the knee or the affected body part almost immediately.
 A continuous passive motion (CPM) machine that continuously bends and straightens the knee may be used to improve motion for children with tumors around the knee.

-Physical therapy and rehabilitation for 6 to 12 months after surgery usually lets a child walk, initially with a walker or crutches, then without any assistive devices.
+Physical therapy and rehabilitation for 6 to 12 months after surgery helps a child walk, initially with a walker or crutches, then without any assistive devices.

 Early complications after surgery include infection and slow healing of the surgical wound.
 Also, the metal prosthetic device or the bank bone may need to be replaced as the body grows, although some prosthetics can be adjusted to fit as a child grows.